Distributed Submodular Maximization: Background and Related Work

-\looseness= -1 \paragraph{Distributed Data Analysis and MapReduce} Due to the rapid increase in dataset sizes, and the relatively slow advances in sequential processing capabilities of modern CPUs, parallel computing paradigms have received much interest.
+Due to the rapid increase in dataset sizes, and the relatively slow advances in sequential processing capabilities of modern CPUs, parallel computing paradigms have received much interest.
 Inhabiting a sweet spot of resiliency, expressivity and programming ease, the MapReduce style computing model ~\citep{dean04mapreduce} has emerged as prominent foundation for large scale machine learning and data mining algorithms~\citep{chu06map, ekanayake08}.
 A MapReduce job takes the input data as a set of \textit{$<key; value>$} pairs.
 Each job consists of three stages: the \textit{map} stage, the \textit{shuffle} stage, and the \textit{reduce} stage.
 The map stage, partitions the data randomly across a number of machines by associating each element with a \textit{key} and produce a set of $<key; value>$ pairs.
 Then, in the shuffle stage, the value associated with all of the elements with the same key gets merged and send to the same machine.
 Each reducer then processes the values associated with the same key and outputs a set of new $<key; value>$ pairs with the same key.
-The reducers' output could be input to another MapReduce job and a program in MapReduce paradigm can consist of multiple rounds of map and reduce stages \citep{karloff2010model}. \paragraph{Centralized and Streaming Submodular Maximization} The problem of centralized maximization of submodular functions has received much interest, starting with the seminal work of \cite{nemhauser78}.
-Recent work has focused on providing approximation guarantees for more complex constraints \cite[for a more detailed account, see the recent survey by][]{krause12survey}. \citet{golovin10distributed} consider an algorithm for online distributed submodular maximization with an application to sensor selection.
-However, their approach requires $k$ stages of communication, which is unrealistic for large $k$ in a MapReduce style model. \citet{gomes10budgeted} consider the problem of submodular maximization in a streaming model; however, their approach makes strong assumptions about the way the data stream is generated and is not applicable to the general distributed setting.
-Very recently, \citet{Badanidiyuru2014Streaming} provide a single pass streaming algorithm for cardinality-constrained submodular maximization with $1/2-\varepsilon$ approximation guarantee to the optimum solution that makes no assumptions on the data stream.
+The reducers' output could be input to another MapReduce job and a program in MapReduce paradigm can consist of multiple rounds of map and reduce stages \citep{karloff2010model}.